 1. Legal Framework for the Functioning of the Energy Markets

 The module is designed as an introduction to the structure and methodology of European and international energy law.
 You will gain the necessary understanding of the European and international dimension of energy law and learn about the fundamental principles that influence the development and application of energy law in Europe.
 You will become acquainted with the EU’s Single Market as a prerequisite for a well-functioning European energy market.
 Furthermore, you learn about the development of European energy law as a sector-specific application of regulatory and competition law.
 For this purpose, you will explore the theoretical concepts of EU antitrust and State aid law and apply their knowledge in case studies.

-2. Economic Foundations of Regulatory Law
+2. Economic Fundamentals of Regulatory Law

 The module provides a general introduction to economics and the theoretical foundations of regulatory law andis specifically tailored to the needs of energy law students.
 You learn about fundamental concepts like the theory of natural monopolies and are provided with the necessary knowledge to understand how the energy sector works.
 Special emphasis is given to sectoral paradigm shifts like Germany’s “Energiewende”.
 This way, you will learn to see energy law in context and enrich your legal solutions with economic knowledge.

-3. Introduction to Regulatory Law
+3. Regulatory Law

 In this module you will study the fundamental principles of network regulation by comparing the law of the EU and its Member States with the law of other countries with close ties to the European energy markets like USA, UK, Switzerland and Russia.
 You will learn about the commonalities of competition law and the law of public utilities and study in depth the structure and core concepts of energy infrastructure regulation such as third-party access, price regulation and unbundling.

 4. Technical Fundamentals and Related Legal Provisions for Electricity Generation